Class of 2001

 Keeley Roberts Bowman, MSN'01, moved to Nome, Alaska, in July 2019 to become manager of forensic nursing services at Norton Sound Health Corporation, where her patients are pediatric and adult victims of sexual or physical violence.
 The organization serves 10,000 people, including those of 15 Native Alaskan villages.
 A poster she co-presented received first place at the International Association of Forensic Nurses conference in September.

-Marlee Crankshaw, MSN’01, DNP’10, was a panelist for “Compassion Fatigue during COVID-19: How Nurses and NPs Can Stay Grounded,” in November 2020, the first VUSN Dore to Door Alumni Forum.
-She is administrative director of the neonatal intensive care unit at Monroe Carell Jr. Children’s Hospital in Nashville.
-Marlee co-presented posters “Implementing the Couplet Care Model When Not Every Baby is a ‘Well Baby’” and “Neonatal Staff Engagement Strategies,” at the Vanderbilt University Medical Center Nursing Research Day 2019 poster session, and received the Alumni Award for Clinical Achievement in Nursing from the VUSN Alumni Association that October.
+Marlee Crankshaw, MSN'01, DNP'10, was interviewed for the Academy of Neonatal Nursing ANNTalks podcast, "Leadership: Workforce Engagement," recorded in July 2021, and was a panelist for "Compassion Fatigue during COVID-19: How Nurses and NPs Can Stay Grounded," in November 2020, the first VUSN Dore to Door Alumni Forum.
+She co-presented posters, "Implementing the Couplet Care Model When Not Every Baby is a 'Well Baby'" and "Neonatal Staff Engagement Strategies," at the 2019 Vanderbilt University Medical Center Nursing Research Day, and received the Alumni Award for Clinical Achievement in Nursing presented by the VUSN Alumni Association during the school's annual awards ceremony that October.
+Marlee is administrative director of the neonatal intensive care unit at Monroe Carell Jr. Children's Hospital.

-Kimberly Arnold Currier, MSN’01, is a nurse practitioner specializing in gastroenterology, hepatology, nutritional deficiencies and weight loss at the Vanderbilt Center for Human Nutrition in Nashville (2020).
+Kimberly Arnold Currier, MSN'01, received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in October 2021.
+She is a nurse practitioner specializing in gastroenterology, hepatology, nutritional deficiencies and weight loss at the Vanderbilt Center for Human Nutrition.

 April Clements DeMers, MSN'01, was featured on the Vanderbilt University Medical Center's website in its Advanced Practice Provider Spotlight.
 She is a nurse practitioner in VUMC's adult kidney and pancreas transplant unit in Nashville (2018).